 - Include an FSC claim on a sales or delivery note or invoice

 Then the product's entire supply chain will need to be FSC Chain of Custody Certified.

 If you aren't certified yet but want to use the FSC logo on your products, you can follow the Steps to Becoming Certified.

-Companies that hold FSC Chain of Custody certificates are authorised to use the FSC Trademarks, but need approval for all logo use from their respective Certification Body.
+Companies that hold FSC Chain of Custody certificates are authorised to use the FSC Trademarks, and apply the FSC label to their finished products.
+They still need to get approval from their respective Certification Body for all logo use.